 6. Decreases resistance

-Resistance is the biggest enemy of creativity and creativity is the key factor for success.
-Steven Pressfield rightly said, “resistance is the most toxic force of the planet.
+Resistance is the biggest enemy of creativity and creativity is the key to success.
+Steven Pressfield rightly said, “resistance is the most toxic force on the planet.
 To yield to resistance deforms our spirit.
 It stunts us and makes us less than we are and were born to be.”

 Exercising self-control every day will increase your capacity to say no to unnecessary things and yes to things that benefit you in the long run.
 Activities such as meditation or yoga will calm and balance your mind and at the same time increase your self-control.
 This will in turn enable you to judge things objectively.
-An objective judgment will allow you to put things in perspective and rationalizes why and how resistance will be stagnating in the long run.
-This will give you the willpower to pursue your pleasure.
+Your objective judgment will allow you to put things in perspective and rationalize why and how resistance will stagnate you in the long run.
+This will give you the willpower to pursue your goals.

-I know that it is difficult to resist your temptations but start by taking small steps every day.
-As research suggests, always remember how it will benefit you in the long run.
+I know that it can be excruciatingly difficult to resist your temptations but you can start by taking baby steps every day.
+The key is to always remember how your present actions will affect you in the long run.